ReviewNB/jupyterlab-gitplus/README.md

 # GitPlus

-GitPlus is a JupyterLab plugin for version control of Jupyter notebooks.
+A JupyterLab plugin for version control of Jupyter notebooks.
 It can,

+- Create & push commits to GitHub from JupyterLab
 - Create GitHub pull request from JupyterLab
-- Create & push commits to GitHub from JupyterLab

 In future it will,